Greater Austin: Prehistory

-19th century
+18th and 19th century

-When Europeans first arrived in the area, the Tonkawa tribe was the most prevalent, though the Comanches and Lipan Apaches were known to travel through the area as well.
 Spanish explorers, including the Espinosa-Olivares-Aguirre expedition, traveled through the area for centuries though few permanent settlements were created for some time.
 In the mid-18th century the San Xavier missions were established along the San Gabriel River in what is now western Milam County to facilitate exploration.

 In 1804 the fort Puesta del Colorado was established by the Spanish in what is now Bastrop.
 In 1807 the San Marcos de Neve settlement (modern San Marcos) was established on the San Marcos River.
 Following the independence of Mexico, of which Texas was a part, the empresario Stephen F. Austin issued grants to settlers in what is now Bastrop and Fayette Counties.
 During the mid-1820s settlements were established along the Colorado River near modern La Grange.
 The village of Mina (later renamed Bastrop) was established in 1827.
 Growth of the settlements was stagnant for some time because of conflicts with the Native Americans in the region.
 Nevertheless, the region sat along an important trade route known as the Camino Real de los Tejas, which ran from Mexico, though San Antonio and San Marcos, to Natchitoches.
 During the 1830s others, such as Martín Veramendi and Thomas G. McGehee, were issued land grants by the Mexican government to encourage settlement in the region.
 A string of forts was established east of modern Austin in what was then the western frontier.

-In 1835 Texans fought for independence in what was known as the Texas Revolution and won.
+In 1835 Texans fought for independence in the Texas Revolution and won.
 Following independence other settlements were gradually established including Waterloo and Brushy Creek (modern Round Rock).
 In 1839 a commission appointed by Texas President Mirabeau B. Lamar selected Waterloo as the site for the new capital and the name Austin was chosen as the town's new name.
 In 1840 a series of conflicts between the Texas Rangers and the Comanches known as the Council House Fight and the Battle of Plum Creek finally pushed the Comanches westward mostly ending conflicts in Central Texas.
 Settlement in the area began to expand quickly.
 Travis County was established in 1840 and the surrounding counties were mostly established within the next two decades.
 New settlements were established such as Hamilton (now Burnet) in 1852.